Seeker93/grpc-web-helloworld/README.md

  ```

-2. Next, we need to build and run the React front-end
+2. Next, we need to build and run the React front-end.
+Navigate out of src/ back into the root folder ie.  cd ..
 ```sh
 $ npm install
 $ npm start